 Pilgrim Theme Party – Before the Event

-Depending on what kind of guests are attending the party, it might be fun to have everyone dress up!
-Have everyone dress in black and white or just have them wear the quintessential pilgrim hat!
-Either way, dressing the part is a great way to get into the spirit of the party!
+It might be fun to have everyone dress up to get into the spirit of the party!
+Have everyone dress in black and white or you could just have them wear a pilgrim hat!
+You could take it a step further and have a costume contest for best dressed.
+Either way, dressing the part is a great way to elevate your theme party.

 Pilgrim Theme Party Menu Ideas

 3. How to serve

-2. Follow the Seasons
+4. Follow the Seasons

 5. Colonists’ Provision

 6. Native Products

-Pilgrims also made use of the foods that were initially present in North America.
-Indian corn, beans, and squash, also known as “The Three Sisters” were the most common Native Products.
-Additionally, pilgrims made use of dairy products, oats, pumpkins, wheat, spinach, and carrots.
-If you want to keep up the native theme, serve these foods.
+Pilgrims also made use of the foods that were native to North America.
+The most common Native products were known as “The Three Sisters”: Indian corn, beans, and squash.
+Pilgrims also made use of dairy products, oats, pumpkins, wheat, spinach, and carrots.
+Serve these foods if you want to keep up the native theme.

-5. Typical Thanksgiving
+7. Typical Thanksgiving

-6. Other Meats
+8. Other Meats

 Pilgrim Theme Party Games

 9. The Thanks Game

-This is a lighthearted and silly game to play at your pilgrim-theme party.
-Each guest brings an item that they are thankful for, but it has to be silly or zany, like ice cream or turtleneck sweaters.
-Then, the person to their left must complete what they’re thankful for.
+This is the perfect lighthearted game to play at your party.
+Each guest brings a silly or zany item that they are thankful for, like ice cream or turtleneck sweaters.
+The first person says what they are thankful for, then the person to their left must say what they are thankful for as well as the person(s) that went before them.
 Continue this game and watch as the gifts get wilder and wilder!
+Let’s see who has the best memory!
 These types of games and activities are perfect for the younger ones and it’s easy to explain how to play.

 10. Traditional Pilgrim Games

-10. Theme Bingo
+11. Theme Bingo

-12. Scavenger Hunt
+14. Scavenger Hunt

 Pilgrim Theme Party Favors